 Bangaladumpa Vepudu.
 Serve hot with roti or rice.

-Boil the potatoes: Make sure to pressure cook or boil the potatoes in a pan on the stovetop till done.
+Make sure to pressure cook or boil the potatoes in a pan on the stovetop till done.
 I usually pressure cook for 4 whistles for medium-size potatoes.

-Do not overcook or use boiled potatoes when hot, else the dish will turn out mushy.
+Do not overcook or use boiled potatoes when hot.
+They will have moisture and the dish will turn out mushy.

 Saute the dal/lentils — urad dal and chana dal on medium flame.
 Sauteeing on a high flame can burn them and it adds a bitter taste to the dish.

 Do not skip the onions.
 Thickly slice the onions and cook only till they turn soft.